mahendrapaipuri/ceems/website/docs/01-philisophy.md

 [RTE eCO2 mix data](https://www.rte-france.com/en/eco2mix/co2-emissions).
 Besides,
 retrieving emission factors from [Electricity Maps](https://app.electricitymaps.com/map) is also supported provided that API token is provided.
 Electricity Maps provide emission factor data for most of the countries.
+Similarly, factors from [Watt Time](https://watttime.org/) can also be used when account credentials are available.
 A static emission factor from historic data is also provided from [OWID data](https://github.com/owid/co2-data).
 Finally, a constant global average emission factor can also be used.